The Story of the Amos and Celia Heilicher Minneapolis Jewish Day School

 The consummate hostess, Celia Heilicher for many years enjoyed entertaining with Amos on their boat on Lake Minnetonka and other momentous events.
 Affectionately remembered for her trademark red hair, idioms, and signature coffee cake, she relished family gatherings and deeply valued involvement in the Minneapolis Jewish community.
 Celia was a lifetime member of Sholom Auxiliary, Talmud Torah Auxiliary, and Hadassah.

-Amos and Celia's daughter, Elissa (Lisa) Heilicher, remains significantly involved with HMJDS, including her proud role as grandma to several HMJDS students over the years.
-She is an HMJDS Ner Tamid (Eternal Light) award recipient, and a true pillar of the Minneapolis Jewish community.
-The Heilicher Foundation remains a major funder of the school, and we are deeply proud of the family's sustaining legacy.
+Amos and Celia had two children — Elissa (Lisa) and Ira.
+Lisa remained significantly involved with Heilicher, including her proud role as grandma to several Heilicher students over the years.
+She was a Heilicher Ner Tamid (Eternal Light) award recipient, and a true pillar of the Minneapolis Jewish community.
+Sadly, Ira passed away in 2011, and Lisa passed away in 2018.
+Now stewarded by Amos and Celia's grandchildren along with the descendants of Amos' brother, Daniel, the Heilicher Foundation remains a major funder of the school, and we are deeply proud of the family's sustaining legacy.

 Heilicher is honored to continue the tradition of commitment to Jewish education and community engagement modeled by Amos and Celia Heilicher, as well as their parents, children, and grandchildren.